guptakaran11/grasskode-website/content/post/travel/festivals/pimai.md

 ##### **Dress code is C for Comfort**

 Wear light clothes, clothes you won't mind being drenched in for a long time.
 Avoid jeans and pants or any other clothing which might become heavier when wet.
 Try not to wear shoes, flip flops or sandals would be nice.
 A cap or a hat if possible.
 It is HOT!
-Also be respectful of the locals, do not walk around in bikinis!
+Also be respectful of the locals, do not walk around in bikinis!!

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/48712652431_d008b30850_c.jpg" data-toggle="lightbox">